 In addition you can control the mode of operation of the L2 cache.
-You do this using the persistence property datanucleus.cache.level2.mode (or javax.persistence.sharedCache.mode).
+You do this using the persistence property datanucleus.cache.level2.mode.
 The default is UNSPECIFIED which means that DataNucleus will cache all objects of entities unless the entity is explicitly marked as not cacheable.
 The other options are NONE (don't cache ever), ALL (cache all entities regardless of annotations), ENABLE_SELECTIVE (cache entities explicitly marked as cacheable), or DISABLE_SELECTIVE (cache entities unless explicitly marked as not cacheable - i.e same as our default).